Section 106 – Apply for Funding

 We have been working to improve the way we communicate with town and parish councils about Section 106 matters.
 As part of this we have been working to make more information available online and to create Section 106 information bulletins for each town and parish where Section 106 agreements have been entered into.

 A Section 106 update bulletin for your town or parish can be found below.
-This sets out information on amounts secured, received and allocated/spent by the District Council.
-We intend to send out updates every 6 months, and would appreciate any feedback or suggestions as to what further information would be useful for you.
+This sets out information on the amounts secured, received and allocated/spent by the District Council.
+We intend to update this information twice a year and would welcome discussion about any funds available, in particular those that have less than 5 years remaining to be spent.
+These amounts will be highlighted in yellow/orange on each report.